 Transferability of Jacobian Features: Thus far, we have demonstrated that the Jacobian matrix is useful merely for a single task - e.g. a linearized model is a good inductive bias for both classification and regression.
 However, we next demonstrate that for a given architecture, the Jacobian matrix is similar across related tasks.
-We consider trained networks on three different datasets - two halves of MNIST (MNIST1 and MNIST2) (LeCun et al., 1998), and FMNIST (Xiao et al., 2017).
-MNIST1 and MNIST2 are similar because they come from the same distribution, so we expect that classifiers trained on MNIST1 and MNIST2 will be similar due to being trained on similar data.
-By the same token, we expect these classifiers to have different representations than a classifier trained on FMNIST, which is images of clothing.
+We consider trained networks

+- (a) Trained and untrained ReLU networks with one hidden layer. - (b) Trained tanh networks of different widths.